 Types of Stop Orders

-There are two types of stop orders: stop-loss orders and stop-entry orders.
+There are two types of stop orders: stop loss orders and stop entry orders.

-A stop-loss order can be used to limit risk, by automatically closing a position once it reaches a certain level of loss.
+A stop loss order can be used to limit risk, by automatically closing a position once it reaches a certain level of loss.

-Traders used them to make sure they don’t miss any opportunities to enter and exit trades when they can’t monitor the market.
+Breakout traders can use them to make sure they don’t miss any opportunities to enter and exit trades when they can’t monitor the market.

 An order sent to a broker which becomes a market order when the market reaches the specific price stated.
 In volatile (or fast) markets, slippage may occur.

-When should you use a limit order?
+When should you use a Stop order?